-DETINNITISING SOAKS UP THE PROCESSING RESOURCES OTHERWISE USED BY THE TINNITUS.
+DETINNITISING OCCUPIES THE PROCESSING RESOURCES OTHERWISE USED BY THE TINNITUS.

 A DISCUSSION OF TINNITUS AND 'DETINNITISING' - IN DEPTH

 I am a tinnitus sufferer.
 My tinnitus consists of a high frequency whistle in both ears.
 I have developed the Detinnitiser to treat this kind of tinnitus.
 The following material is my personal view on the subject, and these ideas were originally all tested on just one subject - me.
 Subsequently, I found my tinnitus was pretty standard, and others began to report similarly encouraging results.